yegor256/blog/static/elegant-objects.md

 pay for shipping.
 You will read it (200 pages), and make your corrections right inside the book.
 Then, ship it back to me using UPS [collect on delivery](https://www.ups.com/content/us/en/shipping/time/service/value_added/cod.html).
-Your name will be in the book, on the first page, in the list of **acknowledgements**!
+Your name will be in the book, on the 9th page, in the list of **acknowledgements**!

 I'm interested in your negative feedback mostly.